English 21 – Argumentative Essay Assignment: “To Snack or Not To Snacks”

 Write an argumentative essay, the thesis of which is based on this question: Do you agree or disagree with Professor George Parrott?
 Give three reasons for your argument.
 You must pick one side of the argument; do not agree with both Professor Parrott and the students.

 Since your argument will be your opinion, you will still need to support your opinion (in other words, you cannot just say, “Prof. Parrott is a moron!” or “The students are just lazy.”).
 Use the information given in the article as well as your own experience for support.

 The essay must have at least one quote (either direct or indirect) in each body paragraph.
 Since you will be quoting from the article, you will need to cite the quote in the essay:

 Example: Professor Parrott claims that by having a snack policy, he is "encouraging students to work collectively" (Lambert).

 You will also need a Work Cited page at the end of your paper.
 The work citation should look like this:

 Lambert, Diana.
 "Sacramento State Psychology Professor Won't Teach Without Snacks."

-The essay should be at least 3 pages and must be typed and double -paced.
+The essay should be at least 3 pages and must be typed and double-spaced.
 On the upper left hand corner, you must type your name, “English 21”, my name, and the date.
 It must also have a title, centered above the essay.

-Also, all revised papers and extra credits are due Tuesday, Dec.
-10.
+Also, all revised papers are due Tuesday, June 3.

 Sacramento State psychology professor won’t teach without snacks